dotnet/roslyn/docs/features/refout.md

 - `/refout`
 - `/refonly`

 The `/refout` parameter specifies a file path where the ref assembly should be output.
 This translates to `metadataPeStream` in the `Emit` API (see details below).
-The filename for the ref assembly should generally match that of the primary assembly, but it can be in a different folder.
+The filename for the ref assembly should generally match that of the primary assembly (we will warn when they don't match).
+The recommended convention (used by MSBuild) is to place the ref assembly in a "ref/" sub-folder relative to the primary assembly.

-The `/refonly` parameter is a flag that indicates that a ref assembly should be output instead of an implementation assembly.
+The `/refonly` parameter is a flag that indicates that a ref assembly should be output instead of an implementation assembly, as the primary output.
 The `/refonly` parameter is not allowed together with the `/refout` parameter, as it doesn't make sense to have both the primary and secondary outputs be ref assemblies.
 Also, the `/refonly` parameter silently disables outputting PDBs, as ref assemblies cannot be executed.
 The `/refonly` parameter translates to `EmitMetadataOnly` being `true`, and `IncludePrivateMembers` being `false` in the `Emit` API (see details below).
-Neither `/refonly` nor `/refout` are permitted with `/target:module`, `/addmodule`, or `/link:...` options.
+Neither `/refonly` nor `/refout` are permitted with net modules (`/target:module`, `/addmodule` options).

 The compilation from the command-line will either produce both assemblies (implementation and ref) or neither.
 There is no "partial success" scenario.
 When the compiler produces documentation, it is un-affected by either the `/refonly` or `/refout` parameters.
+This may change in the future.
+The main purpose of the `/refout` option is to speed up incremental build scenarios.
+The current implementation for this flag can produce a ref assembly with more metadata than `/refonly` (for instance, anonymous types).
+This is a candidate for post-C#-7.1 refinement.

 ### CscTask/CoreCompile
 The `CoreCompile` target will support a new output, called `IntermediateRefAssembly`, which parallels the existing `IntermediateAssembly`.